 How often is the assistance provided?
-What's the reason for any help provided?
 Use statements that invite the customer or caregiver to tell you the reason help is needed.
 Here are some suggestions: Tell me what prevents the customer from walking on their own.
 You said that you have trouble walking when surfaces are uneven.
 What makes this difficult for you?